solo-io/gloo/docs/content/guides/security/auth/opa/_index.md

 #### Define an OPA policy

-Open Policy Agent policies are written in [Rego](https://www.openpolicyagent.org/docs/latest/how-do-i-write-policies/).
-The _Rego_ language is inspired from _Datalog_, which in turn is a subset of _Prolog_. _Rego_ is more suited to work with modern JSON documents.
 Let's create a Policy to control which actions are allowed on our service:

 ```shell
 cat <<EOF > policy.rego